mahfuzhasanreza/B5-A1-Solution/README.md

 # What are some differences between interfaces and types in TypeScript?

-TypeScript provides two main ways to describe the shape and structure of data: `interface` and `type`.
-At first glance, they appear to be interchangeable, and in many cases they are.
+TypeScript provides two main ways to describe the shape and structure of data: interface and type.
 However, there are key differences between the two that can significantly affect how you structure your code and organize your application.

-In this blog post, we’ll explore the important distinctions between `interface` and `type`, when to use each, and best practices for clean and scalable TypeScript code.
+In this blog post, we’ll explore the important distinctions between interface and type, when to use each, and best practices for clean and scalable TypeScript code.

 ---

 ## Similarities at a Glance

-Before diving into the differences, it’s important to understand that both `interface` and `type` can be used to define object shapes.
+Before diving into the differences, it’s important to understand that both interface and type can be used to define object shapes.

 ```ts
 interface User {